MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 - We can project attributes on the new "table"
     - The partition key and the sort key of the original table are always projected (KEYS_ONLY)
     - We can specify extra attributes to be projected (INCLUDE)
-    - We can use all attributes from main table (ALL)
+    - We can use all attributes from the main table (ALL)
 - We must define a RCU/WCU for the index
 - *GSI can be created and modified after origin table creation!*